grafana/google-sheets-datasource/docs/sources/alerting.md

 ## Example sheet layout

-A simple layout for a threshold alert is a time column plus one or more numeric columns.
+A basic layout for a threshold alert is a time column plus one or more numeric columns.
 Format the time column as date or date-time in Google Sheets so the plugin detects it.
 Example:

 | time                | value   |
 |---------------------|---------|